progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Contributing to public projects is a bit different.
 Because you don’t have the permissions to directly update branches on the project, you have to get the work to the maintainers some other way.
 This first example describes contributing via forking on Git hosts that support easy forking.
 The repo.or.cz and GitHub hosting sites both support this, and many project maintainers expect this style of contribution.
 The next section deals with projects that prefer to accept contributed patches via e-mail.-->

-An öffentlichen Projekten mitzuarbeiten funktioniert ein bißchen anders.
-Weil man normalerweise keinen Schreibzugriff auf das öffentliche Repository des Projektes hat, muß man mit den Betreibern in anderer Form zusammenarbeiten.
+An öffentlichen Projekten mitzuarbeiten funktioniert ein bisschen anders.
+Weil man normalerweise keinen Schreibzugriff auf das öffentliche Repository des Projektes hat, muss man mit den Betreibern in anderer Form zusammenarbeiten.
 Unser erstes Beispiel beschreibt, wie man zu Projekten auf Git Hosts beitragen kann, die es erlauben Forks eines Projektes anzulegen.
 Z.B. unterstützen die Git Hosting Seiten repo.or.cz und GitHub dieses Feature – und viele Projekt Betreiber akzeptieren Änderungen in dieser Form.
 Das nächste Beispiel geht dann darauf ein, wie man mit Projekten arbeiten kann, die es bevorzugen, Patches per E-Mail zu erhalten (xxx oder Ticket Tracker, wie z.B.
 Rails xxx).

 <!--First, you’ll probably want to clone the main repository, create a topic branch for the patch or patch series you’re planning to contribute, and do your work there.
 The sequence looks basically like this:-->

 Zunächst wirst vermutlich das Hauptrepository klonen, einen Topic Branch für Deinen Patch anlegen und dann darin arbeiten.
-Der Prozeß sieht dann in etwa so aus:
+Der Prozess sieht dann in etwa so aus:

 	$ git clone (url)
 	$ cd project